Explore the music of Maritime composers and arrangers.

 Soloists featured ?...a great opportunity to include professionals and community participation with your string groups……even add some Celtic musicians..as all arrangements are in the original keys……and Jim has the lead sheets!!!

-Jim Stewart’s folk music tell stories of hardship, longing, perseverance and hope.
-These qualities found not only within their lyrics; but also within his melodies and chord progressions.
-For more sound bytes of Chase arrangements visit our sheet music page.
+Jim Stewart’s folk music tell stories of hardship, longing, perseverance , joy and hope.
+The human experience found not only within their lyrics; but also within his melodies and chord progressions.
+For more sound bytes of Chase arrangements visit our sheet music page on this site.

 Born in Scotland, Jim came to Canada at an early age, his family settling in Black’s Harbour, New Brunswick.
 He attended the University of New Brunswick and later, married Jane MacDonald of Saint John, NB.
 They settled in Renforth on the Kennebecasis river to raise their family.